attainu/python-project-Nileshwar-Paul-au17/README.md

 # ParkingLot
-Design a parking lot using Python with Test driven approach approach.
+Design a parking lot using Python with Test driven approach.

 ## Dependencies